 Strawberry mild yellow edge virus symptoms

-Since these symptoms look a lot like water-stress, fertilizer burn, overly acidic pH, boron toxicity, or bad weather, it is important to rule those things out before deciding on a plan.
+Since these symptoms look much like water stress, fertilizer burn, overly acidic pH, boron toxicity, or bad weather, it is important to rule those out before deciding on a plan.
 Once strawberry mild yellow edge virus has made an appearance in your garden, there are steps you can take to minimize the damage.

 How to manage strawberry mild yellow edge virus

 This disease is most common when plants are grown using a matted-row method.
 The matted-row system allows parent plants to send out runners, or daughter plants, which will produce fruit the following spring.
-This is a very productive method that has been around for a long time.
+This highly productive method has been around for a long time.
 It gets its name because the runners end up intertwined, creating a mat.
-The only problem with the matted-row system is that it means plants are in place for a longer period of time.
-This makes infection more likely.
+The only problem with the matted-row system is that it means plants are in place longer, making infection more likely.

-As always, place new plants into quarantine until you are sure that they are disease-free.
+As always, put new plants into quarantine until you know they are disease-free.

-Strawberry crinkle might sound like a delicious new candy bar, but it is one of the most destructive viral diseases a strawberry plant can face.
+Strawberry crinkle might sound like a delicious new candy bar.
+Instead, it is one of the most destructive viral diseases a strawberry plant can face.

-Strawberry crinkle virus was first seen in Oregon and California in 1932 and is now found worldwide.
-Spread by aphids, this disease is commonly seen in tandem with other aphid-transmitted diseases, such as mottle, mild yellow edge, pallidosis, and strawberry vein banding.
+Strawberry crinkle virus was first seen in Oregon and California in 1932 and now occurs worldwide.
+Spread by aphids, it appears in tandem with other aphid-transmitted diseases, such as mottle, mild yellow edge, pallidosis, and strawberry vein banding.
 As aphids feed, their saliva transfers the virus to every plant they visit.

 Strawberry crinkle virus symptoms

-Wilting, reduced runner production, smaller fruit, deformed and/or streaked flower petals, and crinkled leaves are all symptoms of strawberry crinkle virus.
-Vein spotting may also be seen, as well as lesions on petioles (leaf stems) and stolons.
+Wilting, reduced runner production, smaller fruit, deformed or streaked flower petals, and crinkled leaves are all symptoms of strawberry crinkle virus.
+Vein spotting and lesions on petioles (leaf stems) and stolons may also occur.
 Infected plants may appear top-heavy, exhibiting a form of epinasty.
 These symptoms can vary in intensity.

 Strawberry crinkle virus management

-Since bees are so important to strawberry formation, insecticides are generally not an option against the aphids that carry this disease.
+Since bees are critical to strawberry formation, insecticides are generally not an option against the aphids that carry this disease.
 Use these tips to prevent strawberry crinkle virus from impacting your strawberry crop:

 Hopefully, your strawberry plants will never become infected with the crinkle virus.
-Until we figure out a sustainable way to get rid of aphids, well, be on the lookout.
+Until we figure out a sustainable way to eliminate aphids, we must be vigilant against these pests.